nodeca/nodeca-doc/src/documents/modules-server.html.md

 │       └─ users.js
 ```

-Module shoud export 1 method, that add all nesessary validators & listeners
+Module shoud export function, that add all nesessary validators & listeners
 to provided channel.
 'Channel name' is calculated from FS path + `server:` prefix.

 Example for dummy dashboard.js: